 - Stir in the diced jalapeño, red onion, cilantro, chili powder, garlic, and red pepper flakes.

 - Add in the corn into the cheese mixture and stir until well coated.

+Looking for something to serve it with?
 This spicy street corn salad goes perfectly with these 5 ingredient black bean enchiladas!

 Need a vegan side dish option?
 Make this black bean and corn salad or try it with a side of Cilantro Lime Rice or Mexican Brown Rice, or make seasoned rice in your rice cooker!